banner

 • Check-in/Morning warm-up

-• Historian Julio Capó (Florida International University) will present a queer history of U.S. immigration policy in the 19th and 20th centuries, showing how federal immigration law helped define and protect heteronormative views of family and sexuality through determining who were ‘desireable’ and ‘undesireable’ immigrant on the basis of their race, gender, and sexual identities.
-Capó will also chart how immigrants and activists challenged these policies and the impact of that resistance.
+• A panel of historians will discuss how LGBTQ+ history intersects with the history of immigration in the United States.
+Historian Julio Capó (Florida International University) will present a queer history of immigration policy in the 19th and 20th centuries, showing how federal immigration law helped define and protect heteronormative views of family and sexuality through determining who were ‘desirable’ and ‘undesirable’ immigrants on the basis of their race, gender, and sexual identities.
+Nayan Shah (University of Southern California) will discuss the role played by public health officials, the police, and other local authorities to control sex and gender expression within immigrant communities.
+In addition, Capó and Shah will show how activists challenged these policies and the impact of that resistance, drawing from their community studies of Miami and San Francisco, respectively, to highlight activity by Caribbean, Latinx, and Asian immigrants.

-How did LGBTQ+ activists and artists shape the social reform and cultural movements of the early 20th century?
+How did LGBTQ+ activists shape the social reform and cultural movements of the early 20th century?
+How did medicine and law affect sexual and gender identities at the turn of the century?

 • Check-in/Morning warm-up